Vinessa Antoine: Early life

 A native to Toronto, Ontario, Antoine grew up with her younger brother and parents in the suburbs of Toronto.
 She started studying classical ballet at age 4.
-At age 18, she studied for three years with the Alvin Ailey American Dance Theater.
+At age 18, she was named top performer at the 1995 Black Achiever Awards and was picked to spend a year at the ballet company at Alvin Ailey American Dance Theater.
 She also toured with P. Diddy for six months.
 In her final year at Ailey, Antoine decided to focus her studies on acting.
 She is of Trinidadian and Middle Eastern descent.